Bomburu Ella

-Bomburu Ella, also known as Perawella Falls, is a waterfall at Uva-Paranagama Divisional Secretariat of Sri Lanka.
+Bomburu Ella, also known as Perawella Falls, is a waterfall in Uva-Paranagama Divisional Secretariat of Sri Lanka.
 It is located near the border of Nuwara Eliya and Badulla districts, approximately 15 km from Welimada town.
-Bomburu Ella is the widest waterfall in Sri Lanka and consists of several small waterfalls grouped together.
+The fall is about 50 m in height and 20 m in width and consists of several small waterfalls grouped together.
 The source of the falls is a lake located in the central highlands of Sri Lanka.
+Renowned as the widest waterfall in the country, it is composed of several smaller cascades that converge to form a single, expansive waterfall.